Pelosi: Americans want ‘fair trial’ on Trump impeachment

 McConnell is reluctant to call more witnesses and has proposed a process similar to the last impeachment trial of President Bill Clinton in 1999 that would start the proceedings and then vote later on hearing new testimony.

-Pelosi said senators need to consider new witnesses, including former national security adviser John Bolton’s announcement he would be willing to testify.
+Pelosi said senators need to consider new witnesses, including former national security adviser John Bolton, who has said he would be willing to testify.

 Democrats are trying to put pressure on senators, particularly those up for reelection in 2020, to consider new testimony.

-She defended her decision to delay sending the articles of impeachment against the president saying is produced new potential evidence and turned public attention on the upcoming trial.
+She defended her decision to delay sending the articles of impeachment against the president saying it produced new potential evidence and turned public attention on the upcoming trial.

 The House voted more than three weeks ago to impeach Trump on charges that he abused his power by pressuring the president of Ukraine to investigate Democrats, specifically Trump political rival Joe Biden.
 Trump was also charged with obstruction of Congress for trying to block the House investigation.